Burundi: Economy

 Burundi is a landlocked, resource-poor country with an underdeveloped manufacturing sector.
 The economy is predominantly agricultural, accounting for 50% of GDP in 2017 and employing more than 90% of the population.
 Subsistence agriculture accounts for 90% of agriculture.
 Burundi's primary exports are coffee and tea, which account for 90% of foreign exchange earnings, though exports are a relatively small share of GDP.
 Other agricultural products include cotton, tea, maize, sorghum, sweet potatoes, bananas, manioc (tapioca); beef, milk and hides.
 Even though subsistence farming is highly relied upon, many people do not have the resources to sustain themselves.
 This is due to large population growth and no coherent policies governing land ownership.
 In 2014, the average farm size was about one acre.

 Burundi is one of the world's poorest countries, owing in part to its landlocked geography, lack of access to education and the proliferation of HIV/AIDS.
 Approximately 80% of Burundi's population lives in poverty.
 Famines and food shortages have occurred throughout Burundi, most notably in the 20th century, and according to the World Food Programme, 56.8% of children under age five suffer from chronic malnutrition.
 Burundi's export earnings – and its ability to pay for imports – rests primarily on weather conditions and international coffee and tea prices.

 The purchasing power of most Burundians has decreased as wage increases have not kept up with inflation.
 As a result of deepening poverty, Burundi will remain heavily dependent on aid from bilateral and multilateral donors.
-Foreign aid represents 42% of Burundis national income, the second highest rate in Sub-Saharan Africa.
+Foreign aid represents 42% of Burundi's national income, the second highest rate in Sub-Saharan Africa.
 Burundi joined the East African Community in 2009, which should boost its regional trade ties, and also in 2009 received $700 million in debt relief.
 Government corruption is hindering the development of a healthy private sector as companies seek to navigate an environment with ever-changing rules.